src-d/blog/content/post/deduplicating_pga_with_apollo.md

 of files in a bucket, whereas the first one scales linearly.
 Depending on the chosen similarity threshold, the first method produces graphs with more artificial nodes then the real ones.
-Therefore we go with the first method at the 95% threshold (3 LSH tables) and with the second method at the 80% threshold (9 LSH tables, 3x more buckets).
+Therefore we go with the first method at 95% threshold (3 LSH tables) and with the second method at 80% threshold (9 LSH tables, 3x more buckets).

-For both thresholds we could not detect communities in the abnormally large CC of 878,186 files that appeared in both, because none of the algorithms which we tried ended within one day.
+We could not detect communities in the anomalously large CC of 878,186 files at both thresholds because none of the algorithms which we tried ended within one day.

-We detected 918,333 communities at 80% threshold and 666,692 at 95% threshold.
+Overall, we detected 918,333 communities at 80% threshold and 666,692 at 95% threshold.

 This post continues with the visualizations of some of the connected components and the detected communities using [Gephy](https://gephi.org/).